nstaeger/cms-plugin-framework/README.md

 # CMS Plugin Framework

-A framework for rapid CMS plugin development.
+A PHP framework for rapid CMS plugin development.
 (Currently only supports WordPress)